 Roll shows us how dangerous kitchen utensils are, and occasionally wields things like axes and buzzsaws.

 Mega Man himself to an extent.
-He can copy the powers of a Robot Master without defeating or disable them first like in the game.
-He also disable the Robot Master's weapons after he copies them making them powerless, with the exception of Pharaoh Man and to a lesser extent Crystal Man.
+He can copy the powers of a Robot Master without defeating or disabling them first like in the game.
+He also disables the Robot Master's weapons after he copies them, making them powerless, with the exception of Pharaoh Man and to a lesser extent Crystal Man.
 He also been shown once using two Robot Master's weapons at the same time, something that is impossible in the game.

 Adaptational Heroism: A Metool, an enemy from the games, was in the first episode as Roll's partner.
 There was also a heroic Pipi enemy in the episode "Ice Age."